Daily routines Grooming and dental care Rescue-aware handovers

 Protect tiny bodies from ordinary household accidents

-The old Yorkiesa puppy notes were blunt because the risk is real: a tiny Yorkie can be injured by being dropped, stepped on, shut in a door, or allowed to jump from furniture.
-Visitors and children should sit low when handling a puppy, and adults should supervise doorways, stairs, sofas, beds, and excited play.
+The old Yorkiesa puppy notes were blunt because the risk is real.
+A tiny Yorkie can be hurt by being dropped, stepped on, shut in a door, or allowed to jump off furniture.
+Visitors and children should sit low when handling a puppy.
+Adults need to watch doorways, stairs, sofas, beds, and excited play.

-Use a well-fitted harness rather than relying on collar pressure, keep rough games off the floor around small puppies, and teach the household that “small” does not mean toy-like or indestructible.
+Use a well-fitted harness — not a collar.
+Keep rough games off the floor around small puppies.
+And teach everyone in the house that "small" does not mean toy-like or indestructible.

 Seasonal comfort